-They overcome financial hurdles to start businesses at a higher rate than men.1 How women do it offers lessons for all aspiring entrepreneurs.
+They overcome financial hurdles to start businesses at a higher rate than men.
+How women do it offers lessons for all aspiring entrepreneurs.

 THE LIST OF SUCCESSFUL COMPANIES STARTED BY WOMEN includes many iconic brands — from Zipcar to SoulCycle.
 And that list is bound to grow.
-Women’s entrepreneurial activity continues to climb, according to a 2019/2020 Global Entrepreneurship Monitor survey.
-Women own more than a third of privately held companies, and one in five firms with revenues of $1 million or more is owned by a woman, according to the National Association of Women Business Owners, as of September 2020.
+Women’s entrepreneurial activity continues to climb, according to a 2020/2021 Global Entrepreneurship Monitor survey.
+Women own more than a third of privately held companies, and one in five firms with revenues of $1 million or more is owned by a woman, according to the 2019 State of Women-Owned Business Report commissioned by American Express.1

 Helping today’s women entrepreneurs find financing are the many women who came before them.
 As an increasing number of successful businesswomen become investors, they’re taking other women entrepreneurs under their wing.
 “Women are very good at building sustainable businesses if they have access to financing and get to compete on a level playing field,” says Koplovitz.

 Several venture capital firms run by women specialize in providing funding for women who have good business ideas and solid business plans.
-They include Plum Alley Investments, Golden Seeds and Springboard Growth Capital, another of Koplovitz’s companies.
-Bank of America partners with the Tory Burch Foundation to offer access to capital for women entrepreneurs, as well.
+They include Plum Alley Investments and Golden Seeds.
+Bank of America partners with the Tory Burch Foundation to offer access to capital for women entrepreneurs as well.

-When looking to more traditional sources of venture capital funding, women entrepreneurs can often face misperceptions about why they’ve started a business in the first place, according to the Beyond the Bucks report.
+When looking to more traditional sources of venture capital funding, women entrepreneurs can often face misperceptions about why they’ve started a business in the first place, according to Bank of America’s 2019 report, Beyond the Bucks.
 Stephanie Kaplan Lewis, co-founder and CEO of Her Campus Media, experienced this firsthand.
 "We are women running a female-focused, female-at-its-core, company,” she says.
 “In the beginning, some people thought that it was kind of fluffy and weren't sure if it was just a fun side project, as opposed to the real, viable, sustainable, profitable business it is."

 The report found that women entrepreneurs developed strategies to overcome those misperceptions.
 Those who focused on creating products and services for women have an added advantage—their own experiences and insights.
-Because women have significant purchasing power, “the women’s market presents enormous potential for business growth,” the report states.
+Because women have significant purchasing power, “the female demographic presents enormous potential for business growth,” the report states.
 What’s more, forming partnerships with other entrepreneurs in women-focused ventures can create numerous cross-market opportunities.

 “It’s not all about the bottom line and hitting numbers.
-It’s also about making sure people are satisfied and fulfilled, have growth opportunities, and see a path forward,” says Sabena Suri, co-founder and chief strategy officer of BoxFox, an e-commerce gifting company.
+It’s also about making sure people are satisfied and fulfilled, have growth opportunities, and see a path forward,” says Sabena Suri, co-founder and board member of BoxFox, an e-commerce gifting company.
 “As a female founder, you can lead with that philosophy and that skill set and that’s not a bad thing.”

 It’s common to rely on personal or family savings as the primary initial source of funding for business startups.
 However, women tend to rely slightly more heavily on personal or business credit card use, according to the U.S. Small Business Administration, as of 2017.
 And that can be risky, because it automatically commits the owner to inflexible monthly payments that can limit the amount that can be invested in building the business.

 Every woman starting her own business is bound to find the partnerships she forges with her mentors and advisors invaluable in helping her overcome the hurdles she’ll face along the way.
 Don’t forget to commit to doing the same for tomorrow’s entrepreneurs when you’ve succeeded in your business goals.
-Having more women in powerful positions of influence was identified as the single most important factor to help pave the way for the next generation of women in business, according to the 2019 Bank of America Women Business Owner Spotlight.
+Paying it forward is especially important for minority- and women-owned vendors.
+Along these lines, nearly one-third of women business owners are looking to partner with more minority- and women-owned vendors, according to the Bank of America 2021 Women Business Owner Spotlight.